 212Pb-DOTAMTATE (212Pb-AlphaMedix™) is a somatostatin analogue labeled with Lead-212 and developed for the treatment of patients with somatostatin receptor positive neuroendocrine tumors.
 On November 13, 2018, 212Pb-AR-RMX received Orphan Drug status for NET from FDA.
 DOTAM is a specific Chelating agent with a structure similar to TCMC and actually not so close to the much well known DOTA.

-The profile, in terms of targeted indications, of this drug is similar to 177Lu-Lutathera, with the additional advantage that the decay products of 212Pb are alpha emitters.
-Therefore, it adds the alpha emission activity to the beta activity of Lutetium-177, providing these alpha-emitters are decaying in the vicinity of the tumor cells.
+The profile, in terms of targeted indications, of this drug is similar to 177Lu-Oxodotreotide, with the additional advantage that the Decay products of 212Pb are Alpha emitters.
+Therefore, it adds the Alpha emission activity to the beta activity of Lutetium-177, providing these Alpha-emitters are decaying in the vicinity of the tumor cells.

 The potential indications cover all neuroendocrine tumors (NET) and the development will probably target the NET patients that were non-responders to beta-emitters.